miguelcjalmeida/gridshortcut/readme.md

 ![Notifications](https://github.com/miguelcjalmeida/gridshortcut/raw/master/pics/eventmessage.png)

-_You can even dismiss event messages_
+_You can even dismiss event messages like the one above._

 | Key | Action |
 | ------ | ------ |
 | Q | Dismiss message notifications |

 ## Outliner HUD [F10]
 ![Notifications](https://github.com/miguelcjalmeida/gridshortcut/raw/master/pics/outliner.png)

 _Now it is possible to open the outliner by pressing F10.
 While the outliner is open, you can also select your army by hotkey._